Loading...

 Choose Whole-Grain Croutons

-Ensure the chicken in your salad is grilled rather than fried or breaded to avoid unnecessary carbohydrates.
+Ensure the chicken is grilled rather than fried to avoid unnecessary fats that can affect blood sugar.

-Drink water before and during your meal, as staying hydrated can assist in better digestion and help manage blood sugar levels.
+Drink water before and during your meal to help with digestion and stabilize blood sugar levels.

 healthspan-mbl